patrasap0908/HR-Architect/README.md

-Visit the website at the following link. www.thehrarchitect.com
+Visit the website at the following link: www.thehrarchitect.com